 Before Levy could say anything else Lucy helped the weeping second year out of the Grand Hall, nobody noticing Natsu slowly slip away, following behind them.

 Blood, so much blood.
-Lucy felt her stomach churn and tighten, head reeling, confidence wavering.
+Lucy felt her stomach churn and tighten, head reeling.
 A pale, limp hand flopped out of the raised edge of the claw foot tub, wrists slit and the faint dribble of scarlet blood tainting the bath mat.
 Wide brown eyes stared at the ceiling, frozen and blind, spider-like eyelashes casting shadows on her sunken cheeks.
 The now cold bath water had changed from it's original pale translucency to a deep, angry red.

 "Do you think this was a suicide?"
 Lucy asked quietly, knowing there was no evidence of anyone else being here, it did just look like a young witch who couldn't deal with life anymore so she ended it.